Is That “High-Quality” Custom Neon-LED Sign Legit?

 Here’s How to Tell.

-A bright, safe, high-quality custom neon or LED sign can be a great investment no matter what type of business you own.
+A bright, safe, high quality custom neon or LED sign can be a great investment in your business's future.
 The right custom sign can provide an impactful and professional way to advertise products, showcase your business’s personality and brand identity, and add a pop of color to your storefront or interior décor.

 Remember the two key elements of a sign that most business owners need:

 - It must shine bright enough to be highly visible not only at night, but also during the day.
 The daylight hours represent the majority of most businesses’ operating hours, so it's important to capitalize on them.

 - It must last longer than a year or two.
 For most business owners, having to repair or replace a short-lived sign is a costly, time-consuming distraction from running the business or simply having free time to spend with family and friends.

 While the sticker price on a high-quality sign can be intimidating, it is also a valuable investment.
 For example, many of our customers tell us their SpellBrite sign paid for itself in a few days or weeks.
 Furthermore, a high-quality sign that can stand out to customers 24 hours a day every day for ten years will have a greater positive impact on your business than a cheaper sign that either doesn’t work, breaks and needs replacing too soon, or has a cheap appearance that reflects poorly on your business.
 Nobody wants to shell out hundreds of dollars for a business sign that’s not up to the job.